Toronto vs New York: An In-Depth Comparison

 Toronto is way colder in winter than New York.
 Yes, New York can get harsh winters with an average low temperature of 28 degrees Fahrenheit (-2 degrees Celsius), but every winter in Toronto is downright brutal with an average low temperature of 17 degrees Fahrenheit (-8 degrees Celsius).

 Not to mention, Toronto’s winters have a painful, biting cold with a lot more snow, whereas New York has drier and more pleasant colds.

 Summer is nice in both Toronto and New York City.

-The 416 area has an average temperature of 70 degrees Fahrenheit (21 degrees Celsius), whereas Gotham stays around 80 degrees Fahrenheit (27 degrees Celsius).
-Things can get pretty hot right in the middle of summer, but it’s nothing to worry about too much.
+Toronto has an average temperature of 70 degrees Fahrenheit (21 degrees Celsius), whereas New York stays around 80 degrees Fahrenheit (27 degrees Celsius).
+High temperatures are typical for the middle of summer, but it’s nothing to worry about too much.

 5. Economic Scene

-It features rich industrial diversity as it serves as a center for technology, manufacturing, fashion, film, music, tourism, energy, food, and many other sectors.
+It features rich industrial diversity.
+Top industries are technology, manufacturing, fashion, film, music, tourism, energy, food, and many other sectors.

 The GDP (Gross Domestic Product) growth of Toronto grew by about 3.3 percent in 2017, reflecting the flourishing of startups and jobs in the region.